theluqmn/revelations/articles/jamie-dimon.md

 YouTube videos:

 - — [Inside the Mind of Jamie Dimon, JP Morgan CEO: Lessons on Leadership and Success](https://youtu.be/Xh6l39k3ngE?si=NorLEpJxAtgbgslZ): David Novak interviews Jamie Dimon.
 This article uses the interview as a basis for the article.
 It is a 1.5hrs long YouTube video, highly recommended if you want to learn more about Dimon.
-- — [When JPMorgan CEO Jamie Dimon Speaks, the World Listens | The Circuit](https://youtu.be/9Kl-wO_j5GM?si=mEbRYI0d9DdEHfZi): A YouTube video of Emily Chang interviewing Jamie Dimon.
+- — [When JPMorgan CEO Jamie Dimon Speaks, the World Listens](https://youtu.be/9Kl-wO_j5GM?si=mEbRYI0d9DdEHfZi): A YouTube video of Emily Chang interviewing Jamie Dimon.

 Articles: